Sign In Register

 Is Haynes a Good Place to Live?

-Based on current data, Haynes receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
+Based on current data, Haynes receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include below-average incomes.
-Haynes offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Haynes stands out as an excellent place to live, with strong marks across most quality-of-life indicators.

 Economy & Jobs

 The median household income in Haynes is $51,417, 32% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-10.0% of residents live in poverty, near the national average of 12.4%.
-Workers commute an average of 19 minutes, shorter than most U.S. cities.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.

 Cost of Living & Housing